radekstepan/therascript/ui/README.md

 - [ ] the star message icon is too small and not vertically aligned with the message itself
 - [ ] think about the starred messages popover, the list/UI looks odd
 - [ ] the formatting of date fields is not consistent when rendered as an `input type="date"` and text field
+- [ ] show progress bar when transcribing a chat session and be able to abort the process
+- [ ] starred messages show once you save them but when you reload the UI they don't show in the popover
+- [ ] if you can't find chat data, show the same message when we fail to load the session
+- [ ] the `sessionSortCriteriaAtom` says it's sorting by "date", but in the UI it shows sorted by "Client"

 ## Nice to have

 - [ ] autocomplete client name when typing in both the create new session and editing an existing one (select dropdown with a free form input too?)

+## Future

+- [ ] the homepage should have a chats section that has "free text" chats, displayed much like Session History.
+It lets you chat with the model without having a transcript to refer to
+- [ ] the topbar/header should have a search field.
+Clicking into it expands a panel that lets you search for chats or transcripts and has extra optional filters to drill down by different tags, client names, dates.
+Does this mean all paragraphs and chats are stored in a vector database in addition or instead of sqlite?
+Is that the best way to find a document through "free text"?